-The following document references the most important guides and tutorials for creating, running and operating the various developer and trial editions provided as virtual appliances by the SAP Cloud Appliance Library.
+The following document provides links to the most important guides and tutorials for creating, running and operating the various developer and trial editions provided as virtual appliances by the SAP Cloud Appliance Library (CAL).

 For a list of currently available versions, please see the following blog: